risingwavelabs/risingwave-docs-legacy/docs/sql/query-syntax/user-defined-functions.md

 ## 5. Use your functions in RisingWave

-After you have declared your UFDs in RisingWave, you can use them in SQL queries just like any built-in functions.
+After you have declared your UDFs in RisingWave, you can use them in SQL queries just like any built-in functions.

 #### Example